14 Best Things to Do in Michigan City IN

 Many of the animals taken in by the zoo are injured or were illegal pets that would not be able to survive in the wild.

-Zoo admission is very affordable at $8 for adults and $6 for children (2 and under are free); however, parking is shared with Washington Park and the Oasis Splash Pad and incurs a daily $15 fee for non-residents during beach season.
+• Parking is shared with Washington Park and the Oasis Splash Pad and incurs a daily $15 fee for non-residents during beach season.

-đź“·: Washington Park Zoo
+📷: Washington Park Zoo

-Visiting with the Zoo with Kids?
+Visiting the Zoo with Kids

-Finally, be sure to have your camera ready, as there are many opportunities for some great family photos.
+Finally, be sure to have your camera ready, as there are many opportunities for some great family photos

 Find this photo prop near the Rotary Castle in the zoo